Maine

 Depending on the method you chose for ballot delivery, the ballot will be mailed to the address provided or can be accessed through State’s online service.

-A criminal conviction does not affect your eligibility to vote in Maine.
-You have the right to vote in an election even if you are still incarcerated.
+A criminal conviction does not affect a person’s eligibility to vote in the state of Maine.

 Questions about voting in Maine?